 Built for racing, the F1 GTR competed in the BPR Global GT Series, now known as the FIA GT Championship.
-The car ran for three years from 1995-1997, with 9 built the first two years and ten the final year.
-In 1997, the car weighed about 2,000lb (910kg) and generated a conservative 600hp (447kW) from its de-stroked 6.0L version of the F1's 60-degree V12.
+The car ran for three years from 1995-1997, with nine built in the first two years and ten the final year.
+In 1997, the car weighed about 2,000 pounds and generated a conservative 600 horsepower from its de-stroked 6.0-liter version of the F1's famous 60-degree V-12.

-The example on sale at Bingosports in Tokyo, Japan claims to be chassis #28R, the very last of the cars built.
-Chassis #28R was originally #27R, but was damaged and remade into a spare car that later raced at the tail end of the inaugural season of the FIA GT Championship.
-Little else is known about the car or the sale, aside from its Gulf Oil livery and its 'Longtail' longer rear wing section, a change in the aero for 1997 designed to get more grip over the rear wheels.
+The example on sale at Bingosports in Tokyo claims to be chassis number 28R, the very last of the cars built.
+Chassis number 28R was originally 27R, but was damaged and remade into a spare car that later raced at the tail end of the inaugural season of the FIA GT Championship.
+Little else is known about the car or the sale, aside from its Gulf Oil livery and its Longtail rear, a change in the aero for 1997 designed to get more grip over the rear wheels.

 A standard road-going McLaren F1 recently went for $4 million at auction, and it's possible that this racing example could fetch even more.
 Unfortunately, it doesn't have the romantic racing history some might wish for.